<publications: books>

 View CV

 "My publications typically focus on the use of technology to facilitate musicianship.
-I've authored a sequence of three music technology books published by Oxford University Press: Foundations of Music Technology, Interactive Composition, and Max/MSP/Jitter for Music.
-Other publications, like Environmental Sound Artists, focus on artistic creativity and innovative processes, while my journal articles and contributions to professional periodicals cover a range of topics including music theory, technology, and education; in particular, the notion of using technology to facilitate musicianship with non-musicians, and separating the cognitive functions of musicianship from the physical actions of performance." ~V.J.
+I've authored a sequence of three music technology books published by Oxford University Press (OUP): Foundations of Music Technology, Interactive Composition, and Max/MSP/Jitter for Music.
+Other publications, like Environmental Sound Artists, focus on artistic creativity and innovative processes, while my journal articles and contributions to professional periodicals cover a range of topics including music theory, technology, and education; in particular, the notion of using technology to facilitate musicianship with non-musicians, and separating the cognitive functions of musicianship from the physical actions of performance.
+I'm also the editor of a books series with OUP called Creating Technology for Music. ~V.J.

 Foundations of Music Technology